rishiakrishnan/DDOS/README.md

 ---

-These techniques demonstrate how to mitigate the risks of brute force and DDOS attacks through rate limiting and CAPTCHA verification.
+These techniques demonstrate how to mitigate the risks of brute force through rate limiting and CAPTCHA verification.